NutekSecurity/nutek-apple/README.md

-This - `nutek-apple.rb` - script for macOS and Linux operating systems installs all the neccessairly tools for well prepared hacker, bug hunter or a seasoned hobbiest willing to pursue a way of turning things inside out and is not scared to use only command line tools.
+This - `nutek-apple.rb` - script for macOS and Linux operating systems installs all the neccessairly tools for well prepared hacker, bug hunter or a seasoned hobbiest willing to pursue a way of turning things inside out and is not scared to use only command line tools with .
 Why?
 Almost all of the fancy GUI (don't there are some of them) apps started as a command line tool, or are in many ways similar, or even less capable, because in command line - you're on top, you're left alone like Alice in Wonderland deep inside your dreams of power, and you know what?
 You can have this power!
 Just follow along.